 A major theme running through EU Space Week 2019 in Helsinki was the wealth of innovative space-based applications, products and services being created in Europe.
 The ‘New Space’ sector is full of bright ideas and creative people, but turning a brilliant concept into a profitable enterprise is not easy.
 Fortunately, the Galileo Masters and Copernicus Masters provides a wide range of opportunities for space innovators to develop solutions.
 During the European Space Week those had the possibility to meet investors and network with partners.
 One session allowed entrepreneurs to pitch their ideas to business angels, venture capitalists and other sources of public and private investment.

-EU Space Week itself also included sessions on the EGNSS Accelerator initiative organised by AZO that provides multiple benefits to Galileo Masters winners and finalists, such as coaching services and business incubation opportunities, and, of course, the glittering 2019 Copernicus Masters and Galileo Masters Awards Ceremony, the Space Oscars.
+EU Space Week itself also included sessions on the EGNSS Accelerator initiative organised by AZO that provides multiple benefits to Galileo Masters winners and finalists, such as coaching services and business incubation opportunities, and, of course, the glittering 2019 Copernicus Masters and Galileo Masters Awards Ceremony.

 The European GNSS Agency (GSA) together with AZO organised a specific ‘Investors meet Innovators’ event on the morning of 3 December with three panel discussions that covered an introduction to the most promising application areas from the investors’ point of view, the most common mistakes of startups and SMEs when applying for private funding, and advice on how to grow, minimise risks, and achieve self-sustainability once initial finance or funding has been obtained.